 You can download marks for assessments in Arbor using our export pages.
 Just go to Students > Assessments > Summative Tracking > Export and select one of the menu options on the left-hand side.

 We recommend secondaries use the Bulk Export Student Marks page to avoid having to wait a long time for the data to load.
-You can also use the Raw summative assessment marks and Raw summative baselines and targets pages to quickly download or live feed your assessment data into PowerBI or Google Data Studio.
+You can also use the Raw summative assessment marks and Raw summative baselines and targets pages to quickly download or live feed your assessment data into PowerBI or Google Looker Studio.
 You can find full instructions here: Exporting summative assessment marks for analysis outside of Arbor

 We use Venn diagrams, can we see data in this way in Arbor?